Student Growth for Educator Evaluation

-Legislation requires that a portion of teacher and administrator evaluations be based on "student growth and assessment data” during the 2018-2019 school year, with half of the growth component of evaluations come from state assessment data for tested grades and subjects.
+Legislation requires that 25 percent of teacher and administrator evaluations be based on "student growth and assessment data” during the 2018-2019 school year, with half of the growth component of evaluations comprised of state assessment data for tested grades and subjects.
 Beginning in 2019-2020, the law will require that 40 percent of half of teacher and administrator evaluations be based on "student growth and assessment data”.
 Schools, districts, ISDs, and PSAs using educator evaluation as a continual improvement process are encouraged to define student growth and assessment data as the academic performance of a student or group of students over two or more time points (Castellano and Ho, 2013).
 Below, you will find resources that will help you as you determine the best way to use state and local data in evaluations that are fair to educators and most likely to lead to improved teacher performance.

 Approaches to Measuring State Assessment Student Growth